rogerleecormier/tanstack-portfolio/src/content/portfolio/project-analysis.md

 ---
-title: "Project Analysis – Budget Tiers & Complexity"
+title: "Project Method Analysis – Budget Tiers & Complexity"
 description: "Percentile-based budget tiers (≤33rd, 33rd–67th, >67th) comparing Agile vs. Non-Agile complexity with pre-ANOVA visuals and two-way ANOVA insights."
-tags: ["Analytics", "Project Analysis", "Risk Analysis", "Budget Analysis"]
+tags: ["Analytics", "Project Method Analysis", "Risk Analysis", "Budget Analysis"]
 ---
 ## 📝 Project Overview
 This project analyzes a dataset of 4,000 real-world project records to explore how budget correlates with risk level and complexity.
 The goal is to surface patterns in budget allocation across projects and visualize how often projects fall into specific budget tiers.